nomis/candle-dribbler/README.rst

 ESP32 Zigbee multi-channel light controller.

-Supports up to 6 lights (switch and relay).
+Supports up to 8 lights (switch and relay).

 Requires an ESP32-H2 or ESP32-C6.

-Work in progress.

     ...some very big candles that were just lava streams of wax, and a raven on a skull.